Do you want to start a business but have no ideas or any idea where to begin?

 - Brainstorm the solution: Think of all the ways that your idea would solve a problem for potential customers, then think about if there is any way it can be improved upon.

 - Calculate Finances: You should also figure out how much money will be needed (starting capital) and what kind of budget you should set based on how much money will be made back through sales of the product/service once operational.
 This includes figuring out expenses like office space rental costs or equipment purchase costs

-- Decide Legal Business Structure: Decide on whether or not to incorporate (choose the type of company).
-Check out my tips on how to decide on the best legal structure for your startup here
+- Decide Legal Business Structure: Decide on whether or not to incorporate, which can easily be done by choosing the best LLC service (choose the type of company).
+Check out my tips on how to decide on the best legal structure for your startup here.

 - Develop Marketing Strategy: Develop a plan for how your company will be marketed and on which media outlets.